HolyBlackCat/cpp-tutorials/language/02_basic/11_arrays.md

 ```
 Try it.

-It is possible that this will actually compile for you, but this is a sign of an improperly configured compiler.
+It is possible that this will actually compile for you, but this is a sign of an inproperly configured compiler.
 Compilers tend to accept some invalid things by default (that are disallowed by the C++ standard, the document that describes how C++ is supposed to work), and need to be configured not to.
 If you're also following my tooling tutorial, it [explains this in more detail](/tooling/articles/recommended_compiler_flags.md).
 If you're using GCC or Clang, use `-std=c++26 -pedantic-errors` (or some other `-std=c++??`) to make the compiler error on this.
 MSVC rejects this by default (but you should still use `/std:c++latest` to make it reject other non-standard things).

 You might be wondering, if this happens to work for you, why do anything?
 Isn't this a useful feature to have?